User37som/libbitcoin/Home.md

-This wiki is a list of BX commands with examples (see menu on the right).
+This wiki is a list of BX commands with examples (see menu on this page).

 The examples are drawn directly from BX [test cases](https://github.com/libbitcoin/libbitcoin-explorer/tree/master/test/commands) in the [source code](https://github.com/libbitcoin/libbitcoin-explorer).